California “Commercial Burglary” Laws – Penal Code 459 PC

-In California, commercial burglary is defined under P.C.
-459 as the entry into any building structure with the intent to commit a felony or theft crime therein.
-What sets commercial burglary apart from residential burglary is that the structure entered was commercial, a broadly defined term – e.g., store, storage unit, buildings, etc. Aside from the structural characteristic, residential burglary and commercial burglary are closely alike only commercial burglary is not as severe.
-Often times, a skilled criminal defense attorney can reduce a commercial burglary charge to simple petty theft thereby allowing the defendant to participate in a diversion programs and obtain a dismissal upon successful completion of the diversion program.
+In California, commercial burglary is defined under penal code 459 pc as the entry into any building structure with the intent to commit a felony or theft crime therein.
+What sets commercial burglary apart from residential burglary is that the structure entered was commercial, a broadly defined term – e.g., store, storage unit, buildings, etc. Aside from the structural characteristic, residential burglary and commercial burglary are closely alike only the consequences for commercial burglary are less severe.
+Ordinarily, a skilled criminal defense attorney can reduce a commercial burglary charge to simple petty theft thereby allowing the defendant to participate in a diversion programs and obtain a dismissal upon successful completion of the diversion program.

 Elements to Commercial Burglary